wey-gu/jupyter_nebulagraph/README.md

 ### Query String with Variables

-`ipython-ngql` supports taking variables from the local namespace, with the help of [Jinja2](https://jinja.palletsprojects.com/) template framework, it's supported to have queries like the below example.
+`jupyter_nebulagraph` supports taking variables from the local namespace, with the help of [Jinja2](https://jinja.palletsprojects.com/) template framework, it's supported to have queries like the below example.

 The actual query string should be `GO FROM "Sue" OVER owns_pokemon ...`, and `"{{ trainer }}"` was renderred as `"Sue"` by consuming the local variable `trainer`: